Surfer12/MergeSortGradleV1/ErrorsFound/MergeSortAiReviewV1edit.md

 }
 ```

-Key improvements and comments:

-1. Added the missing import statement for `java.util.Arrays`.
-2. Improved the comment for the main method to explain its demonstration purpose.
-3. In the `mergeSort` method, added a comment explaining the base case.
 4. Changed the middle point calculation to `left + (right - left) / 2` to avoid potential integer overflow.
 5. In the `merge` method, used `Arrays.copyOfRange()` for creating temporary arrays, which is more concise and potentially more efficient.
 6. Simplified the merging loop by using post-increment operators, making the code more concise.

-These changes improve the readability and slightly optimize the implementation while maintaining the correct functionality of the Merge Sort algorithm.

-Regarding the time and space complexity:

-Time Complexity: O(n log n)
-- The algorithm divides the array into two halves in each recursive step, which takes O(log n) time.
-- The merging process takes O(n) time for each level of recursion.
-- Therefore, the overall time complexity is O(n log n) for all cases (best, average, and worst).

-Space Complexity: O(n)
-- The algorithm uses temporary arrays in the merge step, which at most will be the size of the original array.
-- The recursive call stack will use O(log n) space.
-- The dominant factor is the temporary array space, so the overall space complexity is O(n).

-This implementation provides a good balance between efficiency and readability, making it suitable for educational purposes and practical use in sorting moderate-sized arrays.